OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] Contract does not send or receive Ethereum.
 - [ ] Contract has no payable methods.
+- [ ] Contract is not vulnerable to being sent self destruct ETH

 #### Cryptographic code